ahmadsaad007/cscapstoneproject-infinitetrivia/README.md

 on the terminal window which displays the IP and port number which it is being hosted on (default: `127.0.0.1:5000`).
 Navigate to the displayed webpage on your browser and start playing!

+Currently, Infinite Trivia only supports local hosting.
+This means that the host browser and the player browsers must be on the same machine.
+They will all navigate to the IP and port number displayed on the terminal window.